maniram3112/habit-buddy/README.md

 3. Adding Habits: Click on the "+" button to add new habits with customized goals and reminders.

 4. Tracking Progress: Mark your daily progress by clicking on each habit card.

-5. Visualize Progress: Navigate to the statistics section to view charts and insights into your habit journey.

 ## Technologies Used